lucianobarauna/dochexo/source/pt-br/docs/helpers.md

 ### is_home

-Verifique se a página atual é a pagina inicial.
+Verifica se a página atual é a pagina home.

 ``` js
 <%- is_home() %>